buley/personal/src/content/integration.md

 - Ensure everything built is lasting, not just functional
 - Operate with clarity, impact, and long-term vision
 - Design new systems, don't just work within them
-- Mentor and influence the right people—future standard-bearers
+- Mentor and influence the right people--future standard-bearers
 - Create work that shifts the landscape meaningfully

 **Strategic Implementation**